LorePep/blog/content/post/mot.md

 Let's talk a bit about the models which I find to be a very interesting aspect of MOT.

-Basically you have two problems to solve
+You have two problems to solve
-1) how to measure similarity between objects across frames
+1) how to measure the similarity between objects across frames
 2) how to use that similarity information to recover identity across frames.

-Roughly speaking, the first problem involves usually modeling the appearance, or the motion of an object.
+Roughly speaking, the first problem involves usually modelling the appearance or the motion of an object.
 While the second is the inference problem.
 Appearance here is used as a generic term, that could be the visual appearance if you are using a camera.

-Two widely used approaches for modeling in MOT are **appearance models** and **motion models**.
-The former uses the way in which an object appears to the sensor, the latter uses the expected motion of the object.
+Two widely used approaches for modelling in MOT are **appearance models** and **motion models**.
+The former uses how an object appears to the sensor, the latter uses the expected motion of the object.

 Let's have a look at examples, one of the simplest motion model consists of assuming that from one frame to the other an object didn't move much.
 If I have an observation in the frame $$j$$ and I have a "close" observation in frame $$j+1$$ I will associate them to the same object.
 What does close mean?
-I can for esample measure the distance between the centroids, or I can use intersection over union, that is if the two boxes intersect more than a certain threshold they are matched in time.
+I can for example measure the distance between the centroids, or I can use intersection over union, that is if the two boxes intersect more than a certain threshold they are matched in time.

 This is a pretty simple approach that works.
 The main problems come from occlusions and the assumption (which might not hold) that the rate at which frames are captured it's "high" enough to capture very small motions in the observations.
-In the case of occlusions you will likely experience id switches.
+In the case of occlusions, you will likely experience id switches.
 This is given by the fact that boxes of different objects will overlap for some frames.

 Let's see how a centroid tracker behaves for example.
-This results are obtained using the [Oxford Towncentre Database](http://www.robots.ox.ac.uk/~lav/Research/Projects/2009bbenfold_headpose/project.html) for pedestrian tracking.
+These results are obtained using the [Oxford Towncentre Database](http://www.robots.ox.ac.uk/~lav/Research/Projects/2009bbenfold_headpose/project.html) for pedestrian tracking.

 Detections are already available to be used for tracking.